Baricus/BariBot/README.md

 # BariBot
 BariBot will be a twitch specific IRC-bot written in C++.
 It is being developed on Debian GNU/Linux 10 (buster) but is, in theory, compatible with other distros and (hopefully) Windows.
 However, it is not being compiled or tested on any other platforms at this time.
 BariBot uses the [ASIO](https://think-async.com/Asio/index.html) socket library (non-boost) to handle socket connections in a platform independant fashion.
 While not yet implemented, to handle HTTP requests, BariBot uses [POCO](pocoproject.org).
 This is needed to renew tokens and access any other API calls which are not part of the IRC framework (for example getting user statistics).
 At present, BariBot is tested using the [CATCH2](https://github.com/catchorg/Catch2) testing framework.
+However, focus is on reaching a minimum viable "product" which can then be properly tested.

 ### Current Status
 BariBot is, at the moment, little more than a concept.
 Currently, the program simply connects to Twitch's IRC servers and authenticates.
 Current work involves properly refreshing Oauth tokens to fully automate this process.